tonezone6/SimpleCachedNetworking/README.md

 # SimpleCachedNetworking

-In addition to SimpleNetworking, SimpleCachedNetworking helps you to cache loaded resources.
+In addition to `SimpleNetworking`, `SimpleCachedNetworking` helps you to persist loaded resources.

 ## Usage
 Just load your resource using URLSession `cached` instance:

 ```swift
 var request: URLRequest {